 Complimentary amenities in your hotel room

 In North America, hotels provide the usual tiny bar of soap, shampoo/conditioner, and lotion.
-In higher end hotels, you’ll get complimentary shower caps, shoe shine cloths and in some, you’ll even receive linen sprays or aromatherapy relaxation kits.
-In Japan, you get the works — loner pyjamas, slippers, hair brush/comb, toothbrush/toothpaste, razor, bath salts, body washes, bath sponge, hair bands, make up remover, fancy face creams, the list of complimentary items goes on and on.
+In higher-end hotels, you’ll get complimentary shower caps, shoe shine cloths and in some, you’ll even receive linen sprays or aromatherapy relaxation kits.
+In Japan, you get the works — loaner pyjamas, slippers, hair brush/comb, toothbrush/toothpaste, razor, bath salts, body washes, bath sponge, hair bands, makeup remover, fancy face creams, the list of complimentary items goes on and on.
 It doesn’t matter what level of hotel you are staying at either; budget hotels provide the same amenities.

 One of the hotels I stayed at had an additional “menu” of complimentary amenities that included a facial steamer.